 Divorce is stressful enough as it is.
 When the markets are volatile, it can really add fuel to an already combustible situation.
-Meeting with your financial expert or attorney during the divorce process and seeing the numbers on your estate spreadsheet change can be terrifying, or conversely, comforting (possibly followed by once again terrifying) based on the direction of the volatility at the current moment.
+Meeting with your financial expert or attorney during the economic divorce process and seeing the numbers on your estate spreadsheet change can be terrifying, or conversely, comforting (possibly followed by once again terrifying) based on the direction of the volatility at the current moment.

 It’s important to understand what you are facing with your estate division – especially in a volatile market.
 There are no “take backs” in the estate – once you finalize, it’s final.
 We are hoping this article helps you understand more aspects of your estate and provide information to help you negotiate from a position of power for yourself when markets are volatile.

-If you have not been involved with your investments or even if you could use a refresher, I encourage you to start by sitting down with a Certified Divorce Financial Analyst to review each of your assets.
+If you have not been involved with your investments or even if you could use a refresher, I encourage you to start by sitting down with a Certified Divorce Financial Analyst to review each of your economic divorce assets.
 When you do this review, I want you to understand the following about each asset:

 (1) What type of asset is it?